The Petit Lenormand deck is available now. Limited stock

 Questions invite you to adjust the way you talk about your own Cross or that of others.

-• Which trial are you talking about most often right now, and what are you really seeking by telling it this way?
+• Which trial are you discussing most often right now, and what are you truly seeking by telling it this way?

-• How could you lighten the noise around this situation, to hear more clearly what your Heart truly feels?
+• How could you lighten the noise surrounding this situation, to hear more clearly what your Heart genuinely feels?

-• What words would you like to hear if you were at the center of this Cross, and do you offer this type of words to those who are going through theirs?
+• What words would you like to hear if you were at the center of this Cross, and do you offer this type of words to those who are experiencing theirs?

 A wink for advanced readers